 Our partners span the gamut from large to small, established and emerging.
-They include the New York Public Library, Amazon, the White House, Audible, Twitter, Harvard Book Store, HarperCollins, Warby Parker, the Digital Public Library of America, and the Creative Action Network, among many others.
+They include the New York Public Library, Nevada Humanities, the White House, Audible, Twitter, Harvard Book Store, HarperCollins, Warby Parker, the Digital Public Library of America, and the Creative Action Network, among many others.
 Always, our mission is to push the boundaries of great storytelling in the digital age — whether through business model or format.

 We passionately believe publishing is a craft — from the design, to the prose, to the reading experience — and are eager to move the needle.